What Is a Reading Response Essay?

 Do I agree with Michael Crichton?
 In many ways, I think he has hit the bulls-eye on an important problem of how the public panics unnecessarily.
 Although I'm less than a third of the author's age, I've experienced plenty of angst I probably could have avoided.
 I remember Y2K, even though I was only 6 years old.
 In fact, our family even participated, to a certain extent, when we were the recipients of some of the supplies our neighbors had stockpiled (what my mother did with the 50-pound container of beans, I never did find out!).
 More recently, I remember the "Mayan Apocalypse" and scares about the Bird Flu.

 Does that mean my generation is off the hook?
 Do we need to think about how to solve world problems?
 No. That is where I think that Michael Crichton's argument may fall short.
 While I do believe that concerns about overpopulation, climate change and running out of natural resources can be overwrought and ineffective, I do know we live in a world which has limitations, and that while Crichton's generation has staved off the final reckoning, my generation may find that more difficult.
 What can we do?
 I think Crichton is right in saying we need to avoid irrational panic over the latest scare, but I also think we need to keep our eyes out and our minds and hands busy keeping potential Armageddons of the future at bay.

 1. Look for Other Responses

 Still stumped at what to write?
 Look for responses from other people to the same article.
-A thoughtful response is offered by John Seager, in his article "Invisible People." which focuses on world poverty.
+Here are a variety of responses to the essay.